-If the option --open-browser is used without the --html, we will create a temporary html file.
+If the option --open-browser is used without the --html, a temporary html file will be created.

-For those wiling to use a custom diff tool instead of the Avocado Diff tool, we offer the option --create-reports, so we create two temporary files with the relevant content.
+For those wiling to use a custom diff tool instead of the Avocado Diff tool, there is an option --create-reports that will, create two temporary files with the relevant content.
 The file names are printed and user can copy/paste to the custom diff tool command line: